Mama Kerry's Home Based Care

 We strongly believe that a family is the best place for a child and efforts are always made by us to enable a child to remain with, or return to, their parents or close family member if possible and safe.
 It is crucial that children identify and integrate with their community and culture.

-As part of Mama Kerry's Home Based Care Programme introduced in 2019, we implement family and community-based solutions for the reintegration of our children with their families (where it is appropriate and safe to do so), providing support and access to the essential services these children and their families need.
+Mama Kerry's Home Based Care Programme introduced in 2019, implements family and community-based solutions for the reintegration of children with their families (where it is appropriate and safe to do so), providing support and access to the essential services these children and their families need.

-So far, after intense family tracing, 44 children under 18 years have been reintegrated into kinship family relationships under this programme.
+So far, after intense family tracing, most children have been reintegrated into kinship family relationships under this programme.

 If a vulnerable family in the surrounding area is newly identified, usually by the Chief of the community, the team will again make the necessary enquiries and assessments and where necessary, the children can be placed on Mama Kerry's Home Based Care Programme and receive support while still living with their family.